-fitnvc.edu/onlinelearning
+fitnyc.edu/onlinelearning

-FIT offers over 100 online credit courses, enabling students with busy schedules to do their coursework on a more flexible schedule.
+FIT offers nearly 200 online credit courses, enabling students with busy schedules to do their coursework on a more flexible schedule.
 In addition, FIT offers the associate degree in Fashion Merchandising Management as a fully online program.
+Starting Fall 2014, an online bachelor of science degree in International Trade and Marketing for the Fashion Industries will be offered.

 Online learning at FIT is both interactive and collaborative.
 Students receive instruction, submit assignments, and actively participate in discussions from anywhere with an internet connection.
 Students leverage the wealth of resources available through the web to support their education.